How to Test Speaker Polarity with a Multimeter: Clear Instructions [2025]

 If there hasn’t been any change, then that means that your wiring is correct.
 However, if there has been a change, it means that either one of your wires isn’t connecting correctly or that one connection has reversed polarity (which should be fixed immediately).

 Once everything looks good, make sure all connections are secure.
 Then turn off both power switches before disconnecting everything from each other.
-If you are interested in more multimeters that test the speaker, then you can click here!

 Why Is Polarity Reversal Dangerous?